4.9 mm cell size means that on a 33.7 x 19.5 cm foundation according to this table there are 3160 cells on one side. So 6320 cells per frame.

 920 extra cells per frame, therefore, at 4.9 mm cell size versus 5.3 mm.
 At 5.4 mm this differs 1116 cells.

-Since we usually use 2 closing frames, we have as many frames as in a standard 'Spaarkast' hive.
+When using 2 closing frames, we have as many frames as in a standard 'Spaarkast' hive.
 So also 10.
 But 10 x 920 or 10 x 1116 extra cells.
 It is clear that this also contributes to a more compact breeding nest.

 |Foundation 'Spaarkast' hive new cell geometry|